-(a) Grey-water reuse schemes in urban areas are considered an alternative solution and will be considered under special application (refer to Section 3.5 Application and approvals).

-- (b) On-site disposal of wastewater by surface or subsurface land disposal must not result in adverse environmental impact outside the bounds of the lot. - (c) A resource consent for on-site disposal of grey water or wastewater may be required under the regional plan.
+- Grey-water reuse schemes in urban areas are considered an alternative solution and will be considered under special application (refer to Section 3.5 Alternative solutions). - (b) On-site disposal of wastewater by surface or subsurface land disposal must not result in adverse environmental impact outside the bounds of the lot. - (c) A resource consent for on-site disposal of grey water or wastewater may be required under the regional plan.